uol-school-of-computing/pybeast-COMP5400/README.md

 ## Authors and Acknowledgments

   - Orginal codebase developed by David Gordon, University of Leeds
-  - Translation and extension to python done by Dr. Lukas Deutz
+  - Translation and extension to python done by Dr. Lukas Deutz, University of Leeds
   - Project maintainers John Hodrien, Netta Cohen